 During the evaluation, the eye doctor will check for things like:

 - Eye coordination

 - Optic nerve and eye pressure tests to spot glaucoma

 It’s also important to be on the look-out for any changes in your vision.
-If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Timothy S. Gibbons.
+If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Jeffrey C. Johnson.